Day trips are a great way to explore multiple destinations without changing accommodations. Just hop on a train or join a guided excursion.

 I always recommend carrying some cash with you when you travel.
 Make a stop at a cash machine if you need to and withdraw some additional funds in the local currency.

-Cash is handy to for small purchases like an occasional coffee or a cheesy souvenir.
+Cash is handy for small purchases like an occasional coffee or a cheesy souvenir.
 You may also run into times when credit card readers won’t cooperate.

 This can be especially frustrating if you’re trying to buy a train ticket to Versailles…I’m just saying.